nilabja9/TwitterBuzzML/README.md

 The Dataset has two parts - one which has been used for Classification and the other which has been used for regression.
-The goal of this project is to mainly find out the optimum machine learning model or a ensemble of models that can accurately classify a social media datapoint to be a buzz or not.
-The dataset has 77 features and over 1/2 million datapoints.
+The goal of this project is to mainly find out the optimum machine learning model or a ensemble of models that can accurately classify a social media data-point to be a buzz or not.
+The dataset has 77 features and over 1/2 million data points.

 Classification Summary and Findings: